Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Blow-up collocation solutions

-The relative error varying $c_1$ (case 1) or $c_2$ (case 2) is the ``relative vertical size'' of the graph, and it decreases at the same rate as $h$.
-On the other hand, the relative error of the intersection decreases faster, sometimes at the same rate as $h^2$.
-Moreover, in case 1, the best approximations are reached with $c_1\approx 0.5$, and in case 2 with $c_2\approx 2/3$ (approximately \textit{Radau I}) for Examples 1, 2 and 4 (see Tables \ref{tabla1c105radau}, \ref{tabla2c105radau} and \ref{tabla4c105radau}), while for Example 3 the best approximations are reached with $c_2\approx 0.5$; however, in Table \ref{tabla3c105radau} are also shown the approximations and their corresponding errors for the \textit{Radau I} collocation points.
-On the other hand, the intersections method offers better results, but at a greater computational cost.
+Moreover, in case 1, the best approximations are obtained with $c_1\approx 0.5$, and in case 2 with $c_2\approx 2/3$ (approximately \textit{Radau I}) for Examples 1, 2 and 4 (see Tables \ref{tabla1c105radau}, \ref{tabla2c105radau} and \ref{tabla4c105radau}), while for Example 3 the best approximations are obtained with $c_2\approx 0.5$; however, in Table \ref{tabla3c105radau} are also shown the approximations and their corresponding errors for the \textit{Radau I} collocation points.
+On the other hand, the intersections technique offers better results, but at a greater computational cost.